-memory that may be associated with the template filter search algorithms found in the dynamically loaded library.
+f) The last required function is used to free up any dynamically allocated memory that may be associated with the template filter search algorithms found in the dynamically loaded library.
 It is called once at the completion of all calls to templateFilter() by the master and all slaves of the MPI_COMM_WORLD.
+SYNOPSIS

 '''

 extern "C" {

-#include "lalDataTypes.h"

 #include "wrapperInterface.h"

-CHAR freeMessage[1024] = "";
+CHAR freeMessage = 0;

+free(freeMessage);

 INT4 freeFilters( CHAR freeMessage );

 }

 '''

 The specifics of this function will depend on the internal workings of the algorithms found in each particular dynamically loaded search library.
 For example, if a one-to-one identification map was dynamically constructed as an index, then it must be freed upon completion of the search.
-This function will return an integer value of one upon successfully deal-locating memory and a 1 if the memory deallocation fails along with an error message of no more than 1024 characters in the freeMessage variable.
+This function will return an integer value of 0 (zero) upon successfully deallocating memory and a 1 if the memory deallocation fails along with an error message in the freeMessage variable.
+The value of -1 will be returned if a warning occurs along with a message in freeMessage will be logged under in the LDAS wrapperAPI log file, along with the GPS time, jobID, hostname, node number and the freeFilters() function name.

-f) The definitions for these interface functions and data types outlined above will be included into code via the wrapperInterface.h file.
+g) The definitions for these interface functions and data types outlined above will be included into code via the wrapperInterface.h file.
 This header file will contain valid ANSI C syntax.
 Also, this header file must be guarded and must be included within an extern "C" {} block for C++ code as previously illustrated.
 The structures defined within wrapperInterface.h are given below: